 How Should You Structure Your Writing?

-Structure is important.
-Of course it is.
-We need to have a way to structure our writing and something to hang our writing hat on.
-Otherwise, we get lost even when we’re the writers.
+We need to have structure to our writing and something to hang our writing hat on.
+Otherwise, we get lost, even when we’re the writers.

-Let me tell you something–some people are not outliners but pantsers.
+Let me tell you something, some people are not outliners but pantsers.
 What does that mean?
-It means that they write and write and write and then later they come back and add structure to what it is they’ve written.
+It means they write and write and write, and then later they go back and add structure to what it is they’ve written.

-Are you a person who likes to write first to get all your ideas out and then impose structure later on?
+Are you a person who likes to write first to get all your ideas out, and then impose structure later on?
 By all means, I’m giving you permission right now to be that writer.